cev-api/Wurst7-CevAPI/README.md

 - Multi-term queries: comma-separated (e.g., `diamond, ancient`).
 - Opacity, block type changes and 'only show exposed' apply live without toggling.

+### Nuker improvements
+- Auto toggle AutoTool option (If it wasn't on already, it will be enabled when using Nuker then turned off with Nuker)

+### AutoSteal improvements
+- Toggle 'Steal/Store Same' to move items that match the same ones in the players inventory or chest.
+Bindable to a key.

 ### BaseFinder improvements
 - Updated natural blocks list to latest versions.